MMenard-UNO-Commits/Team_6_Crypto_Tutor/README.md

 Students and faculty can also go through the list of questions from newest to oldest and respond to them in a forum-like style.
 They do this by selecting the question and selecting the option to answer the question.
 From there they can put in a code snippet of their own, as well as a description of the code and a recommendation of action for the user who asked the question.

 Update 0.1: During this update we created a basic starting UI for our system that includes fields for a student name and ID, as well as a question field where the code snippet goes and a description fields where a description of the problem can be specified.

+Update 0.2: Worked on creating basic NiCad comparison functionality and displaying it to a sample webpage using PHP and Java servlet.

+Update 0.3: Refactored the project to work with spring boot as a backend instead of PHP.
+Created some models for our repositories and added functionality for creating java files when questions are submitted.